 Ingredients and Tools Used

-For the mummy, I used a pizza cutter to cut thin strips of mozzarella cheese.
+I used a pizza cutter for the mummy to cut thin strips of mozzarella cheese.

 Making the Thin and Crispy Crust

 Then, I brushed both sides of the tortilla circles with olive oil.
-I heated both sides in a large skillet over medium heat until they were golden brown and crispy.
+Next, I heated both sides in a large skillet over medium heat until they were golden brown and crispy.
 This took 2 to 3 minutes per side.

 I brown the tortillas as a head start to get the crispy crust!

 Making the Mini Halloween Pizza Toppings

 For the spooky spider pizza, I cut a large black olive in half for the top and bottom parts of the body.
 Then, I cut slices in half for the legs.

 I used the baby ghost cookie cutter to make three baby ghosts from a slice of mozzarella cheese.
 Then, I used the friendly ghost cookie cutter to make one friendly ghost from another slice of mozzarella cheese.
 Finally, I used small pieces of black olives for the eyes and mouth.

 I cut thin strips of mozzarella cheese for the mummy pizza and used two sliced black olives for the eyes.